nokhbeh100/TehranMetro/README.md

 GTFS data on Tehran Metro Stations and Lines.
 ## Usage
 All data is extracted from metro.tehran.ir in excel forms and converted to CSV format and then converted to GTFS using the script provided.
-If you are using this data and realize this is outdated, please create a pull request.
+If you are using this data and realize this is outdated or you extend this to Vahed bus lines, please create a pull request.